Sunshine (Latto song)

 "Sunshine" is a song by American rapper Latto from her second studio album 777 (2022).
-It features American rappers Lil Wayne and Childish Gambino, and was produced by Ant Clemons, BongoByTheWay, Luke Crowder and Mike Dean.
-The song was sent to US rhythmic contemporary radio on April 26, 2022, as the album's fourth single.
+It features American rappers Lil Wayne and Childish Gambino.
+Produced by Ant Clemons, BongoByTheWay, Luke Crowder, and Mike Dean, the song was sent to US rhythmic contemporary radio on April 26, 2022, as the album's fourth single.

 Background

 Latto told Apple Music about how the collaboration came about:

 I still can't even believe that I got them both on the song.
 I had originally recorded it as a solo song, but I felt like it was bigger than me.
 I wanted a feature on it.
 So, I'm thinking out loud.
 I'm thinking of very "artistic" artists.
 I want somebody who has a universal sound and someone who can go more in-depth and play on the word "sunshine".
 Who is the clever rapper?
 I'm thinking of these names and I'm shooting for the stars.
 And to my surprise, both of them did the song request, which is like huge, huge, huge.
 I'm still a new artist.
 I'm from Atlanta, so Childish is extra special, and I just grew up on Wayne.

 In an interview with Complex, Latto said that they did not record in the studio together; instead, her team sent the song to her collaborators.
 She added, "I was pretty much just shooting for the stars, like, 'I hope they can do it.
 If not, no pressure.
 I understand.'
 But they both actually sent verses back, so that was super cool.
 A Childish Gambino verse is rare as hell anyway, so that was super dope within itself.
 And then Wayne is just a GOAT, so that's super dope, too.
 To be stamped by them at this early stage in my career, it meant a lot."